andreslemusm/bookify/README.md

 # hotels

-A single page application for booking a hotel using React.js and Bulma.css
+A single page application for booking a hotel using React.js, Bulma.css and Fontawesome Icons.